Taming Diffusion Models for Image Restoration: A Review: Diffusion Models for Image Restoration

 where $h(x_t,t,y,T)=\nabla_{x_t} \log p(x_T \cond x_t) \cond_{x_T=y}$ is the gradient of the log transition kernel from $t$ to $T$, derived from the original SDE.
 By setting the terminal state $x_T=y$, the term ${g(t)}^2 h(x_t,t,y,T)$ pushes each forward step towards the end condition $y$, which exactly models the image degradation process~\citep[cf. Schr\"{o}dinger bridges,][]{de2021diffusion}.
 Correspondingly, the reverse-time SDE of Eq.~\eqref{eq:diffusion-bridge} can be written as

 where $s(x_t,t,y,T)=\nabla_{x_t} \log p(x_t \cond x_T) \cond_{x_T=y}$ is the conditional score function which can be learned via score-matching.
-Note that we can design specific SDEs (e.g., VP/VE-SDE~\cite{song2020score}) to make the function $h(x_t,t,y,T)$ tractable~\cite{zhou2023denoising,li2023bbdm,liu2023i2sb,su2022dual}.
-The HQ image can then be recovered by iteratively running Eq.~\eqref{eq:reverse-diffusion-bridge} in time as a traditional SDE solver.
+The HQ image can then be recovered from the LQ image $y$ by iteratively running Eq.~\eqref{eq:reverse-diffusion-bridge} in time as a traditional SDE solver.
+Note that we can design specific SDEs (e.g., VP/VE-SDE~\cite{song2020score}) to make the function $h(x_t,t,y,T)$ tractable~\cite{zhou2023denoising,li2023bbdm,liu2023i2sb}.
+The simplest case is the Brownian bridge~\cite{li2023bbdm} which constructs the marginal distribution as $p(x_t|x_0, x_T)=\mathcal{N}((1-\frac{t}{T})x_0 + \frac{t}{T}x_T, \frac{t(T-t)}{T}I)$.
+Another particular case is the Schr{\"o}dinger bridge~\cite{liu2023i2sb}, which aims to compute a diffusion process that interpolates within the optimal coupling (when the reference measure of the bridge is chosen to be a Brownian motion) between the HQ and LQ image distributions~\cite{chen2021likelihood}.
+The solution of the Schr{\"o}dinger bridge converges weakly to an optimal transport plan w.r.t 2-Wasserstein~\citep{peyre2019computational,liu2023i2sb}.
+Most diffusion bridge frameworks learn the noise $\epsilon_{\theta}(x_t, t)$ directly by adopting the similar score reparameterization trick from Eq.~\eqref{eq:score_to_noise}, which leads to the following objective: $\| \epsilon_{\theta}(x_t, t) - \frac{x_t - m_t}{\sqrt{v_t}} \|$, where $m_t$ and $v_t$ are the marginal mean and variance of the forward process.
 More recently, \citet{yue2023image} further propose to apply the diffusion bridge to IR-SDE as the generalized Ornstein-Uhlenbeck bridge to achieve better performance.
-However, designing the SDE with a tractable $h(x_t,t,y,T)$ remains a challenge and is under-explored in image restoration.
+However, designing the forward SDE in Eq.~\eqref{eq:diffusion-bridge} with a tractable yet effective $h(x_t,t,y,T)$ remains a challenge and is under-explored in image restoration.
 With the growing popularity of Score-SDEs and diffusion bridges, we hope that future approaches will offer various efficient and elegant solutions to general image restoration problems.